galousis/back-end-assignment-vessels-api/README.md

-This repo contains an example project like
+This repo contains an example project

 Ideas behind this project include: